-How to define and measure employee engagement: What Gallup lacks
+How to define employee engagement and what Gallup lacks

-Engagement is our North Star.
-And, yet even we acknowledge that while it has a vital role to play in business success, pinning down a measurable, universally-accepted definition has been a thorn in the side of engagement for far too long.
+Employee engagement is our North Star.
+It has a vital role to play in business success.
+But even we have to admit that pinning down a measurable, universally-accepted definition has been a thorn in the side of engagement for far too long.

 So, we've worked hard to explore those existing definitions and shape a single, measurable, evidence-based definition.
 Let's go...